Nutty Beetroot Brownies

 25 g Icing sugar

-- Wearing gloves, top and tail the beetroot and peel (save them peels for roasting in the oven!).
-Chop into pieces; add a splash of water, cover, and pop in the microwave for about 15 mins until the beetroot is soft.
-Pour away any residual liquid into a little bowl for later and leave to cool for 10 mins.
+- Wearing gloves, top and tail the beetroot and peel (save those peels for roasting in the oven!).
+Chop into pieces, put in a bowl with add a splash of water, cover, and pop in the microwave for about 15 mins until the beetroot is soft.
+Pour away any extra liquid into a little bowl for later and leave to cool for 10 mins.

 - Preheat the oven to 180 degrees.
-Line a deep baking tray or cake tin with unbleached compostable baking paper and grease with a little neutral oil.
+Line a deep baking tray or cake tin and grease with a little oil.

 - In a saucepan, melt the butter and 200g of chocolate on a low heat until smooth.
 Leave to cool.

-- In a food processor, add the beetroot, chocolate/butter mix, and whizz to form a smooth batter-like consistency.
+- In a food processor, add the beetroot, chocolate/butter mix, and whizz to make a smooth batter-like consistency.

 - Once the mixture has been combined, add the chopped walnuts and chunks of the remaining chocolate.

-- Pour the brownie mix into a lined tin.
-Spread out so the surface is even, then bake for 55 minutes to 1 hour until only a few crumbs remain when you poke with a skewer or cocktail stick.
+- Pour the brownie mix into a lined tin and even out the top with a spatula.
+Bake for 55 minutes to 1 hour until only a few crumbs remain when you poke with a skewer or cocktail stick.